wlgeo/woolly-rhinoceros/README.md

 The input datasets remain subject to the licences and terms specified by their respective original providers.

 The included `maxent.jar` remains subject to the MaxEnt licence and any applicable third-party licences.
 Please cite MaxEnt when using this workflow.

+BIOME4 is used through the implementation available at [jedokaplan/BIOME4](https://github.com/jedokaplan/BIOME4); users should follow the licence and citation information provided by that repository when using the biome datasets or reproducing the BIOME4 workflow.